 Some common causes for a low amount of iron in your blood include:

-Some common causes for too much iron in your blood include:
+Some common causes of too much iron in your blood include:

 Your healthcare provider will look at your iron level along with the TIBC, transferrin, and possibly other tests to see what the results mean.